koerfy/eye-exercise/README.md

 # Eye Exercise
-Description: The eye exercise uses CSS language in addition to HTML and Javascript to create two eyes that follow the movement of the mouse over the screen
+Description: The eye exercise uses CSS language in addition to HTML and Javascript to create two eyes that follow the movement of the mouse over the screen.

 How to run: Fork the folder with the files.
 Download them and experiment on your own.